juhosa/verticalBGStripes/README.md

 verticalBGStripes
 =================

-Does vertical background stripes for your HTML page
+Does vertical background stripes for your HTML page.

+Usage can be seen at index.html.